 The specific heat entrance into the vehicle cabin in W/m² due to the sun radiation shall be extrapolated from Table 17 as function of the TTS value for the glazing quality and as function of the inclination angle of the windscreen or glass panes.

+The extrapolated heat entrance into the cabin due to sun radiation is then used to compute the correction factor for the MAC fuel consumption from the physical MAC test to consider effects of glazing size, quality and mounting angles.
+Independently of the family concept demonstrated by the manufacturer to the Type approval authority as described in 3.4, the correction factor FTTS to consider the glazing effects shall be computed based on the glazing data for each model.
+The model specific correction factor FTTS can be applied to the FCMAC_T value from physical MAC test on a wider family definition.

 The inclination angle for the windscreen or glass pane shall be determined according ECE-R43 paragraph 2.15.
-For glass panes on the sides and on the roof of the vehicle the same method shall be used, with exception of the determination of the vertical pane through the longitudinal axis of the vehicle.
+For glass panes on the sides of the vehicle the same method shall be used, with exception of the determination of the vertical pane through the longitudinal axis of the vehicle.
 Instead, the vertical pane shall be taken through the centre of gravity of the glass pane and perpendicular to the glass pane in the centre of gravity.
 For each windscreen or glass pane the specific heat entrance shall be calculated separately.
 The roof pane shall be excluded from the calculation.
 The TTS value shall be calculated according to ISO 13837 for each pane from its glazing data (Tds, Rds for 0° inclination angle from the sun radiation on the glass and heat transfer rates for parking).

 Table 2: look up table for the specific heat entrance qsi in [W/m²] into the vehicle cabin due to sun radiation as function of the TTS value of the glazing quality and of the inclination angle.

-The total heat entrance QS from all planes in W is then:
+The total heat entrance QS from all panes in W is then:

 With i index for pane number